julienbltt/sentence-classification-tool/README.md

-# question-classification-tool
+# sentence-classification-tool
-This tool classifies questions in real time for seamless integration into the Commpanion project.
+This tool classifies sentence in real time for seamless integration into the Commpanion project.